azutoolkit/joobq/README.md

 end
 ```

-### Jobs
+**Jobs**

-To define Jobs, must include the JoobQ::Job module, and must implement perform method
+To define Jobs, include the JoobQ::Job module, and implement the perform method.

 ```crystal
 struct EmailJob